kamnosta/testproj/_posts/24-06-24-sketches-from-the-withcolor-period.md

 *24.02.21*
 ![/imgs_sketches/240221_reach_for_the_sun_sketch.png](/imgs_sketches/240221_reach_for_the_sun_sketch.png)

-May I should have dropped the right one
+Maybe I should have dropped the right one

 Hate me anatomy